ProfBird/CS246-CourseMaterials/Labs/Lab1/Assignment1Instructions.md

   - What problem(s) will the software solve and how will it solve them?

-    These would be solutions to business needs that do not already appear to be provided by the current web site.
+    These would be solutions to business needs that do not already appear to be provided by the current web site, or could be met better in some way.

   - What type of software will you develop (mobile app, web app, etc.)

   - What will the software do?

+  Stay focused on solving *business problems*, not web site problems!

 ## Teamwork